-Interest income from financial assets is recognized using the effective interest rate method and dividend income is recognized when the shareholder's right to receive payment is established.
+Interest income from financial assets is recognized using the effective interest rate method, while dividends are recognized when the right to receive them is established.
 At any rate, interest and dividend income accrued on financial assets after their date of acquisition are recognized as revenue in the income statement.

-The revenue of Sonnedix España Finance 2, S.A. is mainly generated through the sale of electric energy produced by the photovoltaic solar installations it owns.
+The Company's revenue is mainly generated through the sale of electric energy produced by the photovoltaic power plants it owns.

-j.
-Provisions and contingencies (Note 18)
+i) Provisions and contingencies (Note 18)